Bangalore

 Theory

 Enzymes are complex organic, soluble biocatalysts formed by living organisms that catalyze chemical reactions in biological processes.
-After scouring and bleaching the cellulose goods are treated with acetic acid for neutralization hence the fabric is treated with a suitable enzyme for polishing the fabric surface by removing short and immature fiber from the surface.
-This bio-polishing process improves the outlook of the fabric by removing superficial and microfibrils.
+After scouring and bleaching, the cellulose goods are treated with acetic acid for neutralization, and then the fabric is treated with a suitable enzyme for polishing the fabric surface by removing short and immature fiber from the surface.
+This bio-polishing process improves the outlook of the fabric by removing superficial and microfibers.
 This process can be applied before or after a dying operation.

 {getToc} $title={Table of Contents}